No Bake Almond Joy Roll [VIDEO]

 - Coconut Flakes – in this recipe we use sweetened coconut flakes as they will give it the most creamy and soft texture.

-- Condensed Milk – I like to add an extra sweetness and creaminess to the coconut filling, you can substitute this for maple syrup, but the condensed milk will add that extra richness to the dessert.
+- Condensed Milk – I like to add extra sweetness and creaminess to the coconut filling.
+You can substitute this for maple syrup.
+However, the condensed milk will add that extra richness to the dessert.

-- Cocoa Powder – investing in high quality cocoa powder is always a good idea if you want a prominent chocolate flavor that shines.
+- Cocoa Powder – investing in high-quality cocoa powder is always a good idea for a prominent chocolate flavor that shines.